Discussion with the Director of Studies over food at a garden party

 Having just finished first year, Louis wrote about his experiences of King's History of Art, including what you study in first year, the workload, the application process, College life and what he does in his spare time.
 This is well worth reading to get a sense of what studying History of Art at King's is really like.

 The History of Art course begins with a year (Part I) in which studies are focused on the materials of art, the interpretation of art, and understanding works of art accessible in Cambridge and in Cambridge collections.
 In the second two years (Part IIA and IIB) you take a paper on the history of the history of art, a paper on the display of art, four from a wide choice of special subject papers in which you study a period or theme in art history in great depth, and write a dissertation.
 It is possible to change to History of Art after taking Part I in another Tripos, and to take an adjusted form of Part II in one or two years.
 Full details of the course can be found via the History of Art website.

-Professor Jean Michel Massing is a King's fellow and Director of Studies in History of Art.
+Professor Jean Michel Massing is a King's fellow in History of Art.
 His interests range widely over the history not only of Western art but also of art in Africa, and he has been heavily involved in the organisation of a number of major international exhibitions.

 Applying for History of Art at King's

-We welcome applicants from all kinds of schools, all over the world.
-Candidates are not expected to have studied history of art at school, and an A level or equivalent qualification in art or history of art does not necessarily confer an advantage.
-You may like to consult our Subject Matters leaflet for general advice about choosing subjects.
+To apply to study History of Art at King’s, you are not expected to have studied history of art at school, and an A level or equivalent qualification in art or history of art does not necessarily confer an advantage.
+When choosing subjects you may find the general advice on subject choices helpful.

 Reading and resources